 George is a user experience designer by trade and an entrepreneur by accident.
 He’s spent the past 10 years growing and evolving Crema, which started as an operation in the second bedroom of a home and has now grown to a 50+ person, hybrid organization with team members spanning the country.
 His background is in digital design and all things UX, although, more recently, his focus has shifted to 1) new product experimentation through Venture Lab and 2) methods and ideologies for building successful product teams.

-While growing Crema, I’ve had the pleasure to help craft health system websites, social networks for auto-parts, small business lending platforms, cyber security evaluation and automation tools, and construction resource allocation software.
-I’ve helped launch startups at SXSW, and oversaw innovation projects as they took hold inside their corporate teams.
-This wide variety of work has shaped the way we think about product teams.
-It’s allowed me to see our products and clients grow into multi-million to billion dollar businesses.
-It’s helped me realize that the best products are built by the best teams.
+Over the years, George has helped craft health system websites, social networks for auto-parts, small business lending platforms, construction resource allocation software, and cybersecurity evaluation and automation tools.
+He’s also helped launch startups at SXSW and has overseen innovation projects as they took hold inside their corporate teams.
+This wide variety of work has shaped the way Crema thinks about product teams.
+It’s allowed our products and clients to grow into multi-million and even billion-dollar businesses.